digirati-co-uk/digital-preservation-docs/sequence-diagrams/file-names.md

 Even files uploaded from a computer or collected from S3 may contain invalid paths.

-The spreadsheet view shows original and normalised (highlight where different)
+The "spreadsheet" (tabular) view shows original and normalised (highlight where different).

 Also allows you to edit original names.